KenziaJavas/Kenziajavas/README.md

 ### 🚀 About Me

 I'm a student and a self-driven developer with a strong passion for building beautiful and functional web applications.
 I enjoy turning complex problems into simple, elegant solutions.
+My journey in tech is fueled by curiosity and a constant desire to learn and master new technologies.

-- 🌱 Currently learning **React, Node.js, Backend Development**
+- 🌱 I’m currently diving deep into *React, Node.js, and Backend Development*.
-- 👯 Open to collaborate on **web projects & open-source**
+- 👯 I’m looking to collaborate on *innovative web projects* and open-source contributions.
-- 💬 Ask me about **Java, C#, Python, UI/UX Design**
+- 💬 Ask me about *Java, C#, Python, or UI/UX design principles*.
-- 📫 Contact me: **kenziajavasniscalaputraa@gmail.com**
+- 📫 How to reach me: *bagastelkomschool@gmail.com* or connect with me on LinkedIn!
-- ⚡ Fun fact: best code = **lo-fi beats + rain** 🌧️
+- ⚡ Fun fact: I believe the best code is written while listening to *lo-fi beats and the sound of rain* ☔.

 ---

 ### 🛠 My Tech Stack

+Here are the technologies I work with.
+I'm always excited to learn more!

 <table width="100%">
   <tr>